compucorp/drupal7-security-updates/README.md

 [compucorp/mysql-anondb](https://github.com/compucorp/mysql-anondb-docker) for that.

 Since the action includes some logic based on the existence of tags and branches, it cannot be used in a shallow clone.
-Make sure of adding `fetch-depth: 0` to your step reponsible for checking out the code.
+Make sure of adding `fetch-depth: 0` to your step responsible for checking out the code.

 ## Usage